Red Hills Recreation Management Area

 NOTICE: Red Hills ACEC is Day Use Only.
 No camping on public lands within the Red Hills ACEC.

 The Red Hills is a region of 7,100 acres of public land located near the intersection of State Highways 49 and 120, just south of the historic town of Chinese Camp in Tuolumne County.
 The Red Hills are noticeably different from the surrounding countryside.
 The serpentine-based soils in the area support a unique assemblage of plant species.
-Included among the thorny buckbrush and foothill pine is a rich variety of annual wildflowers, which put on a showy display every spring.
+Included among the thorny buckbrush and foothill pine is a rich variety of annual wildflowers.

 - No target shooting